wader/ydls/README.md

 `URL` is any URL that [youtube-dl](https://yt-dl.org) can handle.
 If schema is missing `http://` is assumed.

+When passing `url` as query parameter it is possible to use `acodec` and `vcodec` to force which codec to use.

 The idea with endpoints supporting `URL-not-encoded` is to be able to simply prepend the URL with the ydls URL by hand without doing any encoding (for example in the browser location bar).